davidmorley/sprockets/README.md

 ### Start the application

-You can start the Express application in development mode by setting the required PostgreSQL environment variables and by running `yarn dev`:
+You can start the Express application in development mode by setting the required PostgreSQL environment variables and by running `yarn dev` in the `sprockets-service` directory:

 ```bash
 PGUSER=sprockets \